microbiome/course_2021_radboud/import.md

     # We use this to check what type of data is it
     # read.table(sample_meta_file_path)

-    # It seems like a comma separated file and includes headers
+    # It seems like a comma separated file and it does not include headers
     # Let us read it and then convert from data.frame to DataFrame
     # (required for our purposes)
     sample_meta <- DataFrame(read.table(sample_meta_file_path, sep = ",", header = FALSE))